kwatuha/imes/FEEDBACK_RESPONSE_SYSTEM.md

 ## Overview

 The system creates a complete feedback loop where:
-1. **Citizens** submit feedback via the public dashboard (http://localhost:5174/public-feedback)
+1. **Citizens** submit feedback via the public dashboard (http://165.22.227.234:5174/public-feedback)
-2. **County Staff** review and respond to feedback via the protected admin dashboard (http://localhost:5173/feedback-management)
+2. **County Staff** review and respond to feedback via the protected admin dashboard (http://165.22.227.234:5173/feedback-management)
-3. **Responses** are automatically displayed on the public feedback page for transparency
+3. **Responses** are automatically displayed on the public feedback page for accountability

 ---